 With quality content at the foundation of any solid digital marketing strategy, writing compelling, attractive, and genuinely useful blog posts that convert, is crucial.
 Here’s a step-by-step guide on exactly how to write a blog post.

-Today, you’re going to learn exactly how to write an incredible, super-engaging blog post that converts—whatever niche or industry you’re in.
+Today, you’re going to learn exactly how to write a blog that is incredible, super-engaging and that converts—whatever niche or industry you’re in.

-There’s a whole bunch of reasons why you would want to do this, obviously.
-Blogging (and content marketing, in general) is a massive piece of a lot of peoples’ businesses now.
+There are a whole bunch of reasons why you would want to do this.
+Blogging (and content marketing, in general) is a massive piece of a lot of people’s businesses now.

-- Goal: To create blog post outlines that will enable you to write better content, as well as make your writing process easier and more streamlined.
+- Goal: To create great blog post ideas or outlines that will enable you to write better content, as well as make your writing process easier and more streamlined.

-- Prerequisites: We really recommend you to have a decent idea of keyword research and how it works.
+- Prerequisites: We recommend you have a decent idea of keyword research and how it works.

-It would be very helpful if you had an SEO strategy in place—more specifically, a keyword strategy to help with your on-page SEO.
+- It would be very helpful if you had an SEO strategy in place—more specifically, a keyword and content strategy to help with your on-page SEO.

-- Why is this important: If there are any parts of your business that rely on the content on your blog, then this is going to be a very valuable process for you.
-Content creation can be very time-consuming, but preparing a comprehensive outline (which is what I’m going to help you with today) will help you streamline the creation of these blog posts and speed things up.
+- Why is this important: If any parts of your business rely on the content on your blog, then this is going to be a very valuable process for you.
+Content creation can be very time-consuming, but preparing a comprehensive blog post outline template (which is what I’m going to help you with today) will help you streamline the creation of these blog posts and save time.

-- When is this done: You’ll go through this process anytime you need to create a new blog post.
+- When is this done: You’ll go through this process anytime you need to write a blog post.